When it comes to printing out your photos or sharing them online, you’ve noticed they don’t look right.

 Alongside this, you also get the Palette Master Element software.
 By acquiring an external calibrator, you can recalibrate your BenQ PV3200PT as and when you feel its necessary.

 On top of all of this, you also get an OSD controller.
-This special remote controller ensures that you can switch between different display settings as and when needed.
+This special remote control ensures that you can switch between different display settings as and when needed.

 3. Dell UltraSharp U2717D (Low-Range)

 The 27″ Dell UltraSharp InfinityEdge monitor comes with a resolution of 2560 x 1440.
 It isn’t a 4K monitor, and it’s not even 3K, but still useful nonetheless.

 Why?
 Well, it’s better than the full HD display on most other monitors.
 If you’re looking for USB 3.0 ports, you’ll find four on this one.

 This monitor incorporates IPS (In-Plane Switching) technology as well as the useful anti-glare.
 This gives you a better viewing angle and better contrast, even when used in a brightly lit room.

 The monitor comes with a contrast ratio of 1000:1 and support for up to 16.7 million colors.
 You connect it to your laptop or computer with an HDMI cable.

 Nothing special about the refresh rate of 60 Hz, perfect for the photographing father but not for the gaming son, who wants games.
 One of the negative points is that there are no USB-C ports – only USB-A.